-- Proposed reverse images for the 2014 issues of the America the Beautiful Quarters Program.
-The committee considered proposed reverse designs for Great Smoky Mountains National Park in Tennessee, Shenandoah National Park in Virginia, Arches National Park in Utah, Great Sand Dunes National Park in Colorado and Everglades National Park in Florida. - 2013 American Eagle Platinum Coin Program.
-The committee reviewed proposed designs submitted by the United States Mint and provided comments and recommendations. - Congressional Gold Medals honoring Code Talkers associated with the Standing Rock Sioux Tribe.
+- Proposed reverse designs for the 2014 issues of the America the Beautiful Quarters Program.
+The committee considered proposed reverse designs for Great Smoky Mountains National Park in Tennessee, Shenandoah National Park in Virginia, Arches National Park in Utah, Great Sand Dunes National Park in Colorado and Everglades National Park in Florida and provided comments and recommendations. - Proposed reverse designs for the 2013 American Eagle Platinum Coin Program.
+The committee reviewed proposed designs submitted by the United States Mint and provided comments and recommendations. - Congressional Gold Medal honoring Code Talkers associated with the Standing Rock Sioux Tribe.
 The committee reviewed proposed designs submitted by the United States Mint and provided comments and recommendations. - FY2012 Annual Report.
-The committee developed recommendations for the FY2012 Annual Report.
+The committee developed recommendations for the FY2012 Annual Report, including an American Liberty Circulating Commemorative Coin Program and commemorative programs for the March of Dimes in 2015, U.S. Route 66 in 2016 and honoring the nation's fallen firefighters in 2017.
+The committee also agreed to include recommendations for the redesign of the \$1 American Eagle coin and the initiation of an "Expressions of America" art medals program that would provide opportunities for innovation in the use of advanced design techniques.